 Delta National Wildlife Refuge does not permit the use of surface drive motors while on the refuge.
-Surface drive motors can cause prop scarring and destroy aquatic vegetation that waterfowl feed upon, endangering wildlife — and is not permitted for use on the refuge.
-These surface drive motor powered vehicles can also access locations on the refuge that have little to no water in them – this increases disturbance to resting waterfowl and decreases the already limited locations for sanctuary and resting locations for other wildlife.
+Surface drive motors can cause prop scarring and destroy aquatic vegetation that waterfowl feed upon and endanger wildlife — and are not permitted for use on the refuge.
+Because surface drive motor powered vehicles can access areas that have little to no water – their use increases disturbance to resting waterfowl and decreases the already limited locations for sanctuary and resting locations for other wildlife.
 The use of surface-drive outboard motors, such as a “go-devil” or “mud buddy,” is strictly prohibited on the refuge.

-For additional information download a copy of the Southeast Louisiana National Wildlife Refuges Complex’s public use regulations booklet or call us at 982/882-2000.
+For more information download a copy of the Southeast Louisiana National Wildlife Refuges Complex’s public use regulations booklet or call us at 982/882-2000.

 Delta National Wildlife Refuge offers a unique experience for visitors who venture beyond the road’s end to travel by boat across the Mississippi River, into the marshes of the Gulf of Mexico.

 Located in Plaquemines Parish, near Venice, Louisiana, the refuge is part of the "birds-foot" shaped delta at the mouth of the Mississippi River.
 Delta National Wildlife Refuge offers a unique experience for travelers who venture beyond the road’s end to travel by boat across the Mississippi River, into the marshes along the Gulf of Mexico.
 There are no roads or trails in these wetlands, which are accessible only by watercraft.
 Most visitors come to the refuge for waterfowl hunting and fishing.